HenrikJoreteg/human-javascript/ch10 - launch sequence.md

 ```

-As you can tell there's a handful things we do regardless of the URL.
-Once we've got that sorted is when we init our router and start our history tracking (which enables back-button support).
+As you can tell there's a handful of things we do regardless of the URL.
+Once we've got that sorted, then we init our router and start our history tracking (which enables back-button support).

 The client router looks something like this: